sevesalm/eInk-weather-display/README.md

 See the [fonts/README.md](fonts/README.md) for information about fonts used in this project and their licenses.

-See the files in [lib](lib) directory for their respective license info.
+See the files in [eInk-weather-display/lib](eInk-weather-display/lib) directory for their respective license info.